 Our Teaching Staff:

-Stacey Buchanan (Currently Acting Principal) – Reception Classroom Teacher and Deputy Principal (Superstars).
-Kia ora.
+Stacey Buchanan – Junior Classroom Teacher, Kia ora.
 My name is Stacey Buchanan, at school the children call me Miss B or Stacey, I am happy with either.
-This is my 4th year with Waiouru School and I have loved every moment.
+This is my 6th year with Waiouru School and I have loved every moment.
 I am originally from Taranaki and currently live in Pukeokahu (east of Taihape) with my partner JB on our 5 acre block.
-I am excited to be working with the new entrant children this year as they transition from early childhood to school life.
+I am excited to be working with the Year 1-3 children this year as they settle into school life.
 Out of school I enjoy playing netball, spending time in my garden and reading a good book.

 Our Support Staff:

 Teachers Aide: Margie Wyatt Greetings all, my name is Margie Wyatt and I was born in the Chatham Islands.
 Waiouru has been my home for the last seven years.
-At Waiouru School I work as a part time teacher, ESOL (English for speakers of other languages) and in a supportive role as a teacher-aide.
+At Waiouru School I work in a supportive role as a teacher-aide.
 Reading, walking and visiting Tonga are my current interests.
 My “curriculum passion” is in the area of oral language, which enables us to learn through talk, to apply our learning and to address the challenges of social and technological change.

 Cleaner: Melissa Stephens